Security News and Updates

 - If you're unsure whether an email request is legitimate, attempt to verify it by contacting the company directly.
 Do not use contact information provided on a web site connected to the request; instead, check previous statements for contact information.

-As a policy, Optimum Online will never contact customers via e-mail requesting personal information or passwords.
+Optimum will never contact you requesting personal information or passwords.